Diabetic Nerve Pain: Symptoms And Treatment

 Further nerve damage can be prevented by bringing the blood glucose levels back within the normal range.
 Regular monitoring, meal planning, exercise, and strict adherence to recommended medications and/or insulin schedules is vital to help control blood glucose levels.
 In some people, the symptoms may worsen initially, before improving.

 Oral medications may be used to relieve painful diabetic neuropathy.
 Finding the right medication may take some trial and error, and some medications may work better in combination.
-Several antidepressants work well for diabetic neuropathy, regardless of whether or not the person is depressed.
+The American Diabetes Association recommends starting with pregabalin.
+Several antidepressants also work well for diabetic neuropathy, regardless of whether or not the person is depressed.
 Common medications used include:

 - Tricyclic antidepressants (eg, amitriptyline, desipramine, imipramine)